 Gas leaks in your home are usually the result of poorly installed, badly maintained or faulty gas appliances.
 The most obvious sign of a leak is the smell of gas in your home.
 A pungent, rotten egg odour is added to natural gas so it can be detected in the case of a leak.
 There are also particular physical symptoms you may suffer from if there is a leak.
 If you are feeling lightheaded, ill, dizzy or nauseous you should go outside immediately.
 If the symptoms go away in the fresh air you could be feeling the effects of a gas leak or carbon monoxide poisoning.

 Carbon monoxide (CO) is an odourless, tasteless, colourless and poisonous gas.
 Exposure to high amounts of CO gas can lead to becoming unconscious, brain damage and possibly even death.
 Symptoms like headaches, nausea, dizziness, disorientation, fatigue and loss of consciousness are warning signs that you might have CO gas in your house.

 - If you or anyone in your house experiences the symptoms of CO poisoning or our CO alarm goes off, you should leave your house and call 911.
 Do not go back into the house until the Calgary Fire Department tells you it is safe to do so.

-Click here for more information on carbon monoxide safety from the Calgary Fire Department
+More information on carbon monoxide safety from the Calgary Fire Department.

 Although toxic, the overwhelming stench of sewer gas will likely have you vacating the premises long before the concentration of toxicity becomes dangerous.
 The most pungent smell in sewer gas is ammonia.
 Sewer gas leaks caused by cracked drain pipes are often accompanied by water, so any new water leaks may be an indicator of sewer gases also being present in your home.
 Plumbing fixtures like floor drains, toilets and sinks have traps.
 If traps become dried out, water seals can be broken, allowing sewer gases to escape.